Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 • Did the agent agree to eliminate the commission for representing the buyer?
 If not, the chances of them risking their integrity drastically increase.

-You should seriously consider firing your realtor if you’re in a shady scenario where they want to represent both sides.
+You should seriously consider firing your Realtor if you’re in a shady scenario where they want to represent both sides.

 And that almost always results in a lower price for the seller.